CoolBassist/Final-year-project/README.md

 # Final-year-project
 My final year project, where I designed and simulated an 8-bit CPU, with an assembler and compiler.
+I have also added an emulator for my CPU, but this was not part of my final year project.

 The below excerpts are taken from my report.